Varsity & Intramurals

 Facility contact information

 In between the great Canadian Shield, one of the oldest mountains, we have Searchmont Resort.
-Whether you cross country ski, snowshoe, ski or snowboard, there is something for everyone.
-All students are provided with a free season’s pass!.
 The mountain has the highest elevation of any ski resort in Ontario, covers 100 acres, and has 21 runs.

 The John Rhodes Community Centre